A new way to prevent HIV delivers dramatic results in trial

 Activists across Uganda and South Africa[MIG5] have urged Gilead Sciences to license lenacapavir to the Medicines Patent Pool — a United Nations-backed organization that partners with governments, industry and other organizations to license medications.
 This would allow for manufacturing of generic versions of the drug at a fraction of the cost.

 These activists fear that history will repeat itself: In 2021, cabotegravir. a long-acting injectable PrEP medication manufactured by ViiV Healthcare, was FDA-approved.
-The medication is more effective than oral options and only requires 2 injections every 2 months.
+The medication is more effective than oral options and only requires one injections every two months after the initiation period.
 But despite approval for generic versions of the medication, these versions still have to go through the World Health Organization review process to show they are equally effective to the brand version.
 Because this process takes time, generic cabotegravir will likely not be available in Africa until 2027.

 Since sharing lenacapavir’s early success, Gilead has announced that they intend to “deliver lenacapavir swiftly, sustainably and in sufficient volumes, if approved, to high-incidence, resource-limited countries.”
 Their access strategy includes developing a voluntary licensing program that would enable generic versions to be produced before the original patent expires.
 When NPR asked Dr. Jared Baeten, Gilead’s vice president of HIV Clinical Development, about timeframes, he said that estimates will depend on "another trial, a regulatory review and approval."